Just-an-NPC/Javascript/README.md

+Nuclei Template For Scanning File JS👀

-move to your directory nuclei templates for example: mv /home/kali/nuclei-templates/
+📌move to your directory nuclei templates

+for example: mv /home/kali/nuclei-templates/